 Twenty immigration offenders arrested

-During operation "Twilight", ImmD Task Force officers raided 32 target locations including restaurants, retail shops, warehouses, a market, a sports ground, industrial buildings, commercial buildings and residential buildings.
-A total of 11 illegal workers and four employers were arrested.
-The illegal workers comprised five men and six women, aged 24 to 54.
-Among them, three men and two women were holders of recognisance forms, which prohibit them from taking any employment.
-Another woman was suspected of using and being in possession of a forged Hong Kong identity card.
-Meanwhile, four men, aged 21 to 45, were suspected of employing the illegal workers.
+During the operation, ImmD Task Force officers raided 64 target locations including construction sites, a farm, a factory, garbage collection points, massage parlours, a street stall, restaurants and residential buildings.
+Fifteen illegal workers and five employers were arrested.
+The illegal workers comprised six men and nine women, aged 27 to 61.
+Among them, two men were holders of recognisance forms, which prohibit them from taking any employment.
+Furthermore, one woman was suspected of using and being in possession of a forged Hong Kong identity card.
+Meanwhile, four men and a woman, aged 47 to 58, were suspected of employing the illegal workers.

 "Any person who contravenes a condition of stay in force in respect of him shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties," an ImmD spokesman said.